kenjennings/Atari-Pet-Frogger/README_Porting.md

 The VIC-20 has a 16 color palette, supports 22x23 color text, and redefined character sets.
 16 colors are available for the background and 8 colors for the text.
 Text characters may be 8x8 pixels in one foreground color, or 4x8 pixels allowing 3 colors in the characters, plus the background.
 There are no graphics modes.
 Displays that appear to be graphics are exploiting redefined character sets.
 It uses a color map to specify colors per character positions.
 It has a 3 voice sound chip, and supports an Atari digital joystick.

-Since the only graphics capability is redefined character sets, there are literally hundreds of games, some that were sold commercially, that are almost the same game which just positions text characters using a redefined character set.
-Some more advanced games use character to simulate bitmapped graphics and shift images through multiple characters to simulate pixel-based graphics animation.
+Since the only graphics capability is redefined character sets, there are literally hundreds of games, and quite a number that were sold commercially, that are almost the same game pushing text characters around the screen using a different redefined character set.
+Some more advanced games use redefined characters to simulate bit-mapped graphics and shift images through multiple characters to perform pixel-based graphics animation.

-ANTIC Mode 6 as text....
+ANTIC Mode 6 text has 20 characters per line and can show characters in 4 colors where the entire character is a single color.
+This is the closest in size to the VIC-20's 22 character text mode.
+Using the Atari's wide screen for overscan allows adding characters to the line, so the Atari can manage 22 characters in Mode 6 which fits (just barely) on an NTSC TV.
+However, this does mean the Atari's version of 22 characters is noticeably wider than the VIC-20's.

+The other obstacle is the VIC's 16 background, and 8 text colors.
+In most situations they are not all used.
+Background coloring is a little more difficult as the Atari has one color for the background.
+Display List interrupts can change the 4 text colors and background color for each line.
+Where more color is needed, Player/Missile graphics can add limited amounts of color.
+But, inevitably there will be situations where a color or two will have to be ignored or worked around.

 COMMODORE 64

-The Commodore 64 is the newest of the systems and more capable than most.
+The Commodore 64 is the newest of the systems and so more capable than most.
 It has a 16 color palette, supports 40x25 color text, and redefined character sets.
 Similar to the VIC-20 the text characters may be 8x8 pixels in one foreground color, or 4x8 pixels allowing 3 colors in the characters, plus the background.
 Unlike the VIC-20 the C64 also supports graphics modes with similar rendering, and memory arrangement as the text character modes.
 (1 bit for monochrome color pixels, and 2 bits for 4 color pixels.)
 It uses a color map to specify colors per character positions and supports a limited amount of color indirection for some colors on the playfield.
 It supports 8 movable "sprites" in 24x21 pixels and  1 color, and 12x21 pixels in 3 colors.
 Sprites support limited collision detection with the playfield graphics.
 It has a 3 voice sound synthesizer chip, and supports two Atari digital joysticks.

 **Other CPUs**